 You must be a member of the TfsWarehouseDataReaders security role in the Analysis Services database on the data-tier server of Team Foundation Server.
-For more information, see Grant permissions to view or create reports in TFS.
+For more information, see How to: Grant Access to the Databases of the Data Warehouse.

 You must be a member of the Team Foundation Content Manager role in SQL Server Reporting Services.
-For more information, see Set administrator permissions for Team Foundation Server.
+For more information, see Add accounts to administer TFS.

 To create a report

 In Visual Studio, create or open a Report Server project.
-For more information, see Create a Report Server Project for Visual Studio ALM.
+For more information, see Create a Report Server Project.

 On the Project menu, choose Add New Item.